MetaMask/devrel-articles/adding-token-to-metamask/index.md

 };
 ```

 As you can see, adding a token to MetaMask is as simple as calling the `wallet_watchAsset` RPC method.
 This method returns a promise that resolves to a boolean.
 If the user accepts the request, the promise will resolve to `true`.
-If the user rejects the request, the promise will resolve to `false`.
+If the user rejects the request, the promise will resolve to `false.`

 ## Conclusion